mrouili/perfEval-5G/README.md

 ## <a name='NetworknotvisibleontheUE'></a>8.2 Network not visible on the UE

+* Some UE's need to be forced to only see 5G NR networks, the android application 5G Switch - Force 5G Only ( available on the play store) can be used for this purpose, after opening the app, navigate to the ` Set Preferred Network Type` drop down menu and select `NR Only`.
+Close the app then disable and enable the ISIM again and the changes should be applied.
 * Verify the APN and make sure that it is the same as the value present in the AMF configuration.
 * Verify the ISIM information in the OAI subscriber database (oai_db2.sql) and make sure that all the parameters are inputed correctly in the right format.
 * Verify the frequency band in the gNB configuration and make sure that the UE supports it.